 Below are some tips to help you get the most out of your allotment, with a focus for first time plot holders, with our own collection of ideas collated from Pintrest, you can check these out towards the bottom of the page.
 If you’d like any tips of your own added, fill out the suggestion box at the bottom of this page and we’ll add them to this page so we can build up a great collection of hints and tips.
+Just click the tip section below to expand.
 Also, click here for our month by month allotment tips.

 CAAA Tips and Suggestions